Orestes Brownson Newspaper Office Site

 Locating sites from this early period, a mere thirty-five years after Auburn’a founding, is extremely difficult.
 Only after Herculean efforts by the Cayuga County Historian’s Office was it determined that the Advocate’s office was located on the southeast corner of Genesee and South Streets, where the Second Empire/Renaissance-style Phoenix Building (erected 1871) stands today.

-Starting in 2014, the building has been restored to its former beauty.
+Starting in 2014, the building has been extensively restored.